 Here's how the Rollover IRA works:

-Supposing you switch jobs with an employer-sponsored retirement plan; you have at least 30 days to decide what happens to your plan if it's a 401(k).
+Supposing you switch jobs with an employer-sponsored retirement plan; you have.
 Usually, you can choose between any of these options:

 Cash out: It's never a good idea to empty your retirement account.
 Aside from the risk of jeopardizing your retirement, you will be charged a 10% penalty by the IRS for early withdrawal, and your employer will withhold 20% as income tax on the amount distributed.